slotThe/slotThe.github.io/posts/atreus-review.md

-As should be obvious, this is the least developed layer, and also the one that'll probably change the most in the future.[^14] Currently, I'm thinking of putting some XMonad specific bindings on here, which could even to free up the Super key to be used inside of Emacs for certain things—that would certainly be a worthwhile experiment.
+As should be obvious, this is the least developed layer, and also the one that'll probably change the most in the future.[^14] Currently, I'm thinking of putting some XMonad specific bindings on here, which could even free up the Super key to be used inside of Emacs for certain things—that would certainly be a worthwhile experiment.
 Other thoughts include things like volume and brightness controls, although this is less critical since my laptop keyboard is never far away.